davewasthere/davebeer/_posts/2013-07-24-a-new-booking-system-for-donating-blood.md

 ---
 layout: default
 title: A new booking system for donating blood
 description: "I'd like to build blood.co.uk a new booking system.
-Their current one adds too much friction to the process"
+Their current one adds too much friction the process"
 published: true
 ---